-This is the 68th day in a row that no new cases have been acquired in Victoria.
+This is the 51st day in a row that Victoria has recorded no locally acquired cases.

 Coronavirus (COVID-19) symptoms include fever, sore throat, cough, shortness of breath and loss or change in sense of smell or taste.
 If you are experiencing any symptoms, wear a fitted face mask when you get tested.

 Latest statewide numbers (data reported to 11:59pm yesterday):

 |Cases acquired locally||Cases acquired interstate||Cases acquired overseas||Active cases||Lives lost||Tests processed yesterday||Total tests since pandemic began|

 |Number of permit applications processed in the past 24 hours||Average # of permits issued per minute in the past 24 hours|